auth0/docs/articles/cms/wordpress/configuration.md

     ![Auth0 Applications in the Management Dashboard](/media/articles/cms/wordpress/application-listing.png)

-2. Click on the on the **Settings** tab for the Application.
+2. Click on the **Settings** tab for the Application.
 You will see your Domain, Client ID, and Client Secret, which are used in **wp-admin > Auth0 > Settings** to connect to Auth0.

     ![Application Settings](/media/articles/cms/wordpress/auth0-app-settings.png)